paulinavonstackelberg/ValidatingMIRegularized/README.md

 - `Documents`: contains the manuscript file, as well as the ethical review document.
 - `Functions_simulation`: contains all functions needed to replicate this study.
+- `Datasets`: contains the N=50000 datasets generated for the current study as well as the two missingness patterns.
 - `Analysis`: contains the script needed to generate the tables.
 - `Supplementary_figures`: contains the supplementary figures of the remaining conditions, as mentioned in the manuscript.